-Revenues decrease \$3.9 million (7%) due primarily to the separation of Developmental Disabilities Services into a separate fund \$8.2 million.
-This decrease in revenue is offset by increases in revenue for Mental Health Services \$2.9 million (10%), Children's Human Services \$526,779 (22%) and Alcohol and Drug Abuse Services \$1.3 million (14%).
+Revenues decrease due primarily to the separation of Developmental Disabilities Services into a separate fund, offset by increases in revenue for Mental Health Services of \$2.9 million (10%), Children's Human Services of \$526,779 (22%) and Alcohol and Drug Abuse Services of \$12.0 million (14%).

-Expenditures decrease \$1.6 million (3%) due to the separation of Developmental Disabilities Services into a separate fund \$8.6 million.
-This decrease in expenditures is offset by increases in expenditures for Mental Health Services \$3 million (10%), Children's Human Services \$496,260 (21%) and Alcohol and Drug Abuse Services \$1.3 million (14%).
+Expenditures decrease due primarily to the separation of Developmental Disabilities Services into a separate fund, offset by increases in expenditures for Mental Health Services of \$3 million (10%), Children's Human Services of \$496,260 (21%), and Alcohol and Drug Abuse Services of \$1.3 million (14%).
+The addition of new positions include a 1.00 FTE Mental Health Liaison working with Beaverton Municipal Court, a 1.00 FTE Early Childhood Prevention Coordinator, and a 1.00 FTE Administrative Specialist shared with the Health Share Organization Unit.
+A total of 69.80 FTE transfer to the new Developmental Disabilities unit and the remaining staff changes represent slight allocation adjustments with other HHS organization units (Health Share and Public Health).

-Beginning fund balance increases \$3.8 million.
-Contingency increases \$3.1 million and represents funds held in reserve for future allocations.
-The General Fund transfer decreased slightly \$101,050 to \$1.7 million.
-These funds are used for mental health services for crisis response, protective service and civil commitment investigations and hearings, a mental health liaison within the jail, the coordination of mental health services with the Juvenile department, child abuse response and evaluation services and the mental health response team that works with the Sheriff's Office.
+The General Fund transfer decreases by \$101,050 (6%) to \$1.7 million.
+These funds are used for mental health services for crisis response; protective service; civil commitment investigations and hearings; a mental health liaison within the jail; the coordination of mental health services with the Juvenile department; child abuse response and evaluation services and the mental health response team that works with the Sheriff's Office.